nextauthjs/next-auth/www/docs/faq.md

 ### Can I use NextAuth.js with React Native?

-NextAuth.js is designed as a secure, confidental client and implements a server side authentication flow.
+NextAuth.js is designed as a secure, confidential client and implements a server side authentication flow.

 It is not intended to be used in native applications on desktop or mobile applications, which typically implement public clients (e.g. with client / secrets embedded in the application).

+### Is NextAuth.js supporting TypeScript?

+Yes!
+Check out the [TypeScript docs](/getting-started/typescript)

 ---